Albrecht Schöne

-Albrecht Schöne (born 17 July 1925) is a German Germanist.
+Albrecht Schöne (17 July 1925 – 21 May 2025) was a German Germanist.
 From 1960 to 1990 he was a professor of German philology at the University of Göttingen.

-Career
+Life and career

 Schöne was born on 17 July 1925 in Barby an der Elbe.
+He was the firstborn.
 After graduating from secondary school he immediately performed his military service.
-During World War II he was made prisoner of war.
+During World War II, he was made prisoner of war.
 Schöne subsequently worked as a lumberjack until 1947.
-From 1947 to 1951 he studied German literature, history, philosophy, theology and psychiatry at the universities of Freiburg, Basel, Göttingen and Münster.
-In 1952 Schöne took his Ph.D. from the University of Münster.
-In 1953 he took a position as research assistant at the Department of German Philology at the University of Göttingen.
+From 1947 to 1951, he studied German literature, history, philosophy, theology and psychiatry at the universities of Freiburg, Basel, Göttingen and Münster.
+In 1952, Schöne took his Ph.D. from the University of Münster.
+In 1953, he took a position as research assistant at the Department of German Philology at the University of Göttingen.
 He performed his habilitation in 1957.
-In 1958 he became associate professor of modern German philology at the University of Münster.
-In 1960 he became full professor of German philology.
+In 1958, he became associate professor of modern German philology at the University of Münster.
+In 1960, he became full professor of German philology.
 He was President of the Internationale Vereinigung für Germanische Sprach- und Literaturwissenschaft between 1980 and 1985.
 He held visiting professorships at universities in Israel, Japan and Poland.
 Schöne retired in 1990.
+In 2020, he published his memoirs.
+Schöne died on 21 May 2025, at the age of 99, about 2 months shy of his 100th birthday.

 Research

-The research of Schöne has focused on the Baroque era, the Age of Enlightenment and the 20th-century.
-In his work he has combined philology with theology, art history and the natural sciences.
-He has written with new insights on Johann Wolfgang von Goethe and Georg Christoph Lichtenberg.
+Schöne's research focused on the Baroque era, the Age of Enlightenment and the 20th-century.
+In his work he combined philology with theology, art history and the natural sciences.
+He wrote with new insights on Johann Wolfgang von Goethe and Georg Christoph Lichtenberg.

 Awards and honours

 Schöne became a member of the Göttingen Academy of Sciences and Humanities in 1966.
-In 1980 he became a member of the Deutsche Akademie für Sprache und Dichtung.
+In 1980, he became a member of the Deutsche Akademie für Sprache und Dichtung.
 He was elected a corresponding member (living abroad) of the Austrian Academy of Sciences in 1982.
 The same year he was also appointed corresponding member of the Bavarian Academy of Sciences and Humanities.
-In 1983 Schöne won the Johann-Heinrich-Merck-Preis of the Deutsche Akademie für Sprache und Dichtung.
+In 1983, Schöne won the Johann-Heinrich-Merck-Preis of the Deutsche Akademie für Sprache und Dichtung.
 Schöne was elected a foreign member of the Royal Netherlands Academy of Arts and Sciences in 1985.
-In 1987 he became a corresponding member of the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.
+In 1987, he became a corresponding member of the North Rhine-Westphalian Academy of Sciences, Humanities and the Arts.

-In 1990 Schöne received the Orden Pour le Mérite für Wissenschaften und Künste.
-In 1991 he won the Carl Zuckmayer Medal.
+In 1990, Schöne received the Orden Pour le Mérite für Wissenschaften und Künste.
+In 1991, he won the Carl Zuckmayer Medal.
 He became an international honorary member of the American Academy of Arts and Sciences in 1992.
-On 24 August of the same year he was awarded the Knight Commander's Cross in the Order of Merit of the Federal Republic of Germany.
+On 24 August of the same year, he was awarded the Knight Commander's Cross in the Order of Merit of the Federal Republic of Germany.
 Schöne was awarded the Austrian Decoration for Science and Art in 1993.
-In 1995 he was awarded the Reuchlin-Preis of the city of Pforzheim.
+In 1995, he was awarded the Reuchlin-Preis of the city of Pforzheim.

-In 2015 he received the Ehrenmedaille der Stadt Göttingen.
+In 2015, he received the Ehrenmedaille der Stadt Göttingen.
 He became an honorary member of the Göttingen Academy of Sciences and Humanities in 2016.
 Schöne won the 2017 Einhard-Preis.